BhavyaAkhila/DSA-Journey/3090. Maximum Length Substring With Two Occurrences/README.md

 # 3090.
 Maximum Length Substring With Two Occurrences
-Given a string s, return the maximum length of a substring such that it contains at most two occurrences of each character.
+Given a string s, return the maximum length of a substring such that it contains at most two occurrences of each character